netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 verify that a link holds up to the promised capabilities.

+## Explicit Path Selection

+Based on path metadata ({{metadata-benefit}}) and algorithmic analysis ({{disjointness}}), an endpoint can explicitly select paths or avoid paths.
+This allows avoiding or abandoning paths for more paths with more suitable properties.

-# SOme Pitfalls -- WIP
+# Some Pitfalls -- WIP -- Rename to Guidelines

 ## 4-tuple changes {#four-tuple-changes}